OmarThinks/Leadership-Styles-Docs/intro/README.md

 <img src="./images/science.jpg" width=600 >

-- If you have to it, then why don't you do it a scientific way?
+- If you have to do it, then why don't you do it a scientific way?
+- Why don't you look at the literature around this topic?
-- Why would you implement your personal views, and your life experience in the team?
+- Why would you implement your personal views, and your life experience in work or family?
 - What if your life experience is not enough? or incorrect?

 ---